How To Ship Vibrating Screens for Ores

 OOG (Out of Gauge)

-Cargo exceeding standard size/weight limits.
+Cargo exceeding standard size and weight limits.

 FCL (Full Container Load)